Satelliting/Sats-Splinterlands-Bot/README.md

 1. Download [Python (3.9.x)](https://www.python.org/downloads/release/python-397/) NOT 3.10+
 2. Download files
 3. Convert `.env-example` to `.env`
+4. Make the changes within the `.env` to your liking.
+Include username, email, password.
+Email/Pass can be swapped for Username/Posting Key (just utilize the same variables).
-4. Type `pip install pipenv` into Command Line Prompt (cmd)
+5. Type `pip install pipenv` into Command Line Prompt (cmd)
-5. Navigate your Command Line Prompt (cmd) to the folder where the bot
+6. Navigate your Command Line Prompt (cmd) to the folder where the bot
-6. Type `pipenv install` to install all dependencies
+7. Type `pipenv install` to install all dependencies
-7. Type `pipenv shell` to step into Virtual Environment
+8. Type `pipenv shell` to step into Virtual Environment
-8. Type `playwright install chromium` to download the necessary browser
+9. Type `playwright install chromium` to download the necessary browser

 ## How To Run